LFPy/LFPykit/README.md

 Features
 --------

-`lfpy_forward_models` presently incorporates different electrostatic forward models for extracellular potentials and magnetic signals that has been derived using volume conductor theory.
+`LFPykit` presently incorporates different electrostatic forward models for extracellular potentials and magnetic signals that has been derived using volume conductor theory.
 In volume-conductor theory the extracellular potentials can be calculated from a distance-weighted sum of contributions from transmembrane currents of neurons.
 Given the same transmembrane currents, the contributions to the magnetic field recorded both inside and outside the brain can also be computed.